VEMBARASI24/Module-5B/NumPy Program: Column-wise Sorting of a 2D Array.md

-# NumPy Program: Column-wise Sorting of a 2D Array
+# 5a.NumPy Program: Column-wise Sorting of a 2D Array
 # Name: Vembarasi.A.R
 # Reg no: 212224220120
 ##  Aim